Random header image... Refresh for more!

 salmonques

-Today I am sharing another southwestern inspired recipe from my friend and mentor, Barbara Fenzl of Les Gourmettes Cooking School.
+Today I am sharing another Southwestern-inspired recipe from my friend and mentor, Barbara Fenzl of Les Gourmettes Cooking School.
 I helped Barb teach a couples’ class earlier in the week and this was just one of the six delectable dishes the class made.
 If you’re looking for something special for you and your sweetheart on Valentine’s Day, these quesadillas will fit the bill.
-Enjoy them before you head out to a romantic dinner, or make them together and then sit down, relax, and enjoy with champagne.
+Enjoy them before you head out to a romantic dinner, or make them together and then sit down, relax, and enjoy them with the champagne.
 Avec amour (with love) xoxo

 sametime